laviniaflorentina/Tutorials/Python/online_in_browser.md

 ## New Notebook

-**New Notebook** option it will create an _Untitled0.ipynb_ file and it will automatically be saved to your Google Drive in a folder named Colab Notebooks.
+**New Notebook** option will create an _Untitled0.ipynb_ file and it will automatically be saved to your Google Drive in a folder named Colab Notebooks.
 The new file will look similarly with the following screenshot:

 ![](https://github.com/laviniaflorentina/Tutorials/blob/master/images/colab4.png)